-Search everywhere: What place marketers can do in the age of AI?
+Search everywhere: What place marketers can do in the age of AI

 Woman with smile holding a tablet and searching online.

-1. Structuring content for AI consumption with updated, well-sourced information
+1. Structuring content for AI consumption with updated, well-sourced information.

 We break it down below.

-How search has transformed
+How search is changing

-For place marketing organisations, this often means expanding beyond Google Ads to include LinkedIn's sophisticated targeting capabilities, Reddit's community-driven discussions, and even emerging platforms where business decision-makers and international talent are increasingly active.
+The response isn't to abandon paid advertising, but to be smarter about where and how you deploy it.
+For place marketing organisations, this often means expanding beyond Google Ads to include LinkedIn's sophisticated targeting capabilities, exploring Reddit's community-driven discussions, and even venturing onto emerging platforms where business decision-makers and international talent are increasingly active.

 Search optimisation in the AI-era

-One of those is Answer Engine Optimization (AEO), the practice of formatting your content so that AI tools and search engines can easily understand and cite it when answering questions.
+To stay relevant, place marketing organisations need to think beyond traditional SEO and embrace complementary strategies.
+One of those is Answer Engine Optimisation (AEO), the practice of formatting your content so that AI tools and search engines can easily understand and cite it when answering questions.
 The goal is to have your information featured as a trusted source in AI-generated responses.

-Another is Generative Engine Optimization (GEO), which aims to establish your organisation as a go-to expert for AI-generated content.
+Another is Generative Engine Optimisation (GEO), which aims to establish your organisation as a go-to expert for AI-generated content.
 This involves producing thorough, credible, and well-documented resources that AI systems will consistently reference as authoritative.

 Practical steps for place marketing teams